Mother of missing 15-month-old Evelyn Boswell arrested for giving investigators 'false reports,' police say - KTVZ

 Mother of missing 15-month-old Evelyn Boswell arrested for giving investigators ‘false reports,’ police say

-The mother of a Tennessee toddler missing for two months was arrested on Tuesday after giving investigators false information, police say.
+The mother of a Tennessee toddler missing for two months was arrested on Tuesday after giving investigators false information, police said.

-“During the course of the investigation, Megan ‘Maggie’ Boswell provided detectives and agents with a number of conflicting statements,” Sullivan County Sheriff’s Office spokesman Capt.
-Andy Seabolt said in a statement.
+“During the investigation we determined that some of the statements Megan Boswell provided to us were false,” Sullivan County Sheriff Jeff Cassidy said Wednesday.
+“Many of the false statements that Megan made delayed our investigation and also impeded our investigation on trying to find Evelyn.”

-Further investigation, he said, revealed some of those statements were false.
-Boswell has been charged with one count of false reports.
+Boswell has been charged with one count of false reports, he said.

 “We want to know why the child was not reported missing earlier,” Seabolt had said in a separate statement.